Did you know the average Social Security monthly retirement benefit for retired workers in 2019 is $1461?

 - What options are available for building my retirement plan?

-Many people share common concerns, namely that they won’t have enough money when they get older, that they won’t be able to live comfortably, or that they won’t be able to do the things they had always planned in retirement.
-In a nutshell, in retirement you will have two central needs: income and security.
+Many people share common concerns, namely that they won’t have enough money when they get older, or they won’t be able to live comfortably, or that they won’t be able to do the things they had always planned in retirement.
+In a nutshell, in retirement, you will have two central needs: income and security.

 The first key point to understand is that yesterday’s financial plans may not meet the needs of tomorrow’s retiree.
 This section will illustrate the case – and more importantly, will begin to build the foundations on what you can do about it for your specific financial situation.

-- Sources of Retirement Income: Determine where your retirement income is likely to come from.
+Sources of Retirement Income: Determine where your retirement income is likely to originate.

 Setting Realistic Expectations: Outline your long term plans for retirement, that your income needs to last longer than before.

 Managing Retirement Income: Build an income/expense model to help you optimize your retirement savings.
 List and track the changes in your expenses, including medical.